NVIDIA-Merlin/HugeCTR/docs/hugectr_user_guide.md

 <div align=center><img width = '800' height ='300' src ="user_guide_src/fig3_embedding_mech.png"/></div>
 <div align=center>Fig. 3 Embedding Mechanism</div>

-## New Features in 2.0
+## Highlighted Features
 ### GPU hashtable and dynamic insertion
-GPU Hashtable makes the data preprocessing easier and enables dynamic insertion in HugeCTR 2.0.
+GPU Hashtable makes the data preprocessing easier and enables dynamic insertion in HugeCTR 2.x.
 The input training data are hash values (64bit long long type) instead of original indices.
 Thus embedding initialization is not required before training and if you start a training from scratch, only an initialized dense model is needed (using –model-init).
 A pair of <key,value> (random small weight) will be inserted during runtime only when a new key appears in the training data and hashtable cannot find it.
 ### Multi-node training and enabling large embedding
 Multi-node training is supported to enable very large embedding.
 Thus, an embedding table of arbitrary size can be trained in HugeCTR.
 In multi-node solution, sparse model or embedding is also distributed across the nodes, and dense model is in data parallel.
 In our implementation, HugeCTR leverages NCCL for high speed and scalable inner- and intra-node communication.
 ### Mixed precision training